AuraDevelopmentTeam/VersionLib/README.md

 ## PGP Signing

 All files will be signed with PGP.
-The public key to verify it can be found in `misc/publicKey.asc`.
+The public key to verify it can be found in `keys/publicKey.asc`.
 The signatures of the files will also be found in the maven.

 ## License

-Version Lib is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html)
+Version Lib is licensed under the [MIT License](https://opensource.org/licenses/MIT)

 ## Support